 An initial step is the selection of strain(s).
-It is important to document the history of the strain as it will become the source of the Master Cell Bank (MCB) and Working Cell Bank (WCB), or the Master Virus Seed and Working Virus Seed Lot for viral vectors.
+It is important to document the history of the strain as it will become the source of the Master Cell Bank (MCB) and Working Cell Bank (WCB), or the Master Virus Seed (MVS) and Working Virus Seed (WVS) for viral vectors.

 At the end of this stage, an expression system and lab-scale process must be selected and used to produce pre-clinical R&D material.
 This process should, in theory, be based upon initial tests, literature and previous projects, and deliver the estimated quantity and quality of the TB vaccine candidate(s).

 Caution must be taken with raw material used for culture media and buffers.
-Lots of raw material should be evaluated to control input and identify, then avoid any variation in process performance and product quality.
+Lots of raw material should be evaluated to control input and identify potential sources of variation to establish specifications that will support a stable process performance and product quality.
 The same is true for the cells (expression system/ biological source organism) that are used to produce antigen, which must be stable for multiple production runs.
 A risk assessment would be appropriate to estimate the potential impact of process variations on product quality (based on literature, other development projects, and regulatory requirements).